 -

-Mashup Score: 15The effect of lifestyle interventions on sarcopenia in advanced colorectal cancer: A systematic review - 29 day(s) ago
+Mashup Score: 15The effect of lifestyle interventions on sarcopenia in advanced colorectal cancer: A systematic review - 2 month(s) ago

 Sarcopenia is a common syndrome in older patients with advanced colorectal cancer that is worsened during standard-of-care chemotherapy and is associated with increased chemotherapy toxicity, impaired quality of life, and poorer survival independent of cancer stage or chemotherapy response.
 Physical activity and nutrition interventions have been shown to support muscle mass in patients recovering from treatment for early-stage colorectal cancer.
 The aim of this present review was to evaluate the effect of physical activity and nutritional interventions on sarcopenia in patients with advanced colorectal cancer.